willyvaessen/100DaysofCode/README.md

 Thinking of the past 2 weeks, I'm starting to get the feeling of being in "tutorial hell" even though I promised myself to stay out of it.
+Finished "Styling Elements" and "Transitions & Transforms" on Sololearn today.
+With that, the CSS part is complete.
+Up next is "Getting Started with JS"

+## 28 September 2023

+Day 58.
+To the office in The Hague today.
+I continued on Sololearn in the train.
+Finished "Getting started with JS", which was fairly easy, because I've seen it before.